 I believe, like most intelligent and emotionally sane people, that the marriage itself should have as main purpose: creating a better future for the individuals involved; a better one than each is currently able to see for himself, separately.
 So, when it’s arrived at “I would die for you”, everything was done completely in vain.
 If the “initial collaboration” of those two individuals is not capable to create “the synergy” able to set them both on a higher plane in life, it makes no sense.

-For the first time in my life, today, I found myself thinking that I resent a decision that I took around the spring of 2008.
-I’m curious how my life would’ve looked like If I would continued working in that company, without re-evaluating everything from the beginning, just so I could finish those studies…
+For the first time in my life, today, I found myself thinking that I resent a decision I took around the spring of 2008.
+I’m curious how my life would’ve looked like If I had continued working in that company, without re-evaluating everything from the beginning, just so I could finish those studies…

 Would’ve ever haunted me not having that master’s degree?
 Was there a point, as small as it may have been, when my professional life-path was influenced positively by owning that piece of carton?
 I never used what I was supposed to learn during those studies anyway.
 And to continue confusing my readers: I never intended to get into that “spiritual marriage”, either, but it happened.
-In whatever potential future – or past that never happened – may have had a meaning.
+In whatever potential future (or past that never happened) may have had a meaning.

 Nonetheless, I really liked what River told him at the end: “Whenever and wherever you want.
 But not all the time, in the same Tardis” 😀 It’s like I’ve known this all since then, without knowing it.